MattLeRoi/Telecom-customer-churn-analysis/README.md

 # Business Understanding

 The goal of this project is to create a model to predict churn in customers for SyriaTel, a telecom company.
 If customer churn can be identified before it happens, a retention strategy can be implemented before they churn.
-According to SyriaTel, the estimated lost profit due to churn is ~$80/customer and the cost of outreach is ~$20/customer.
-The cost of simply reaching out to all customers would be a net loss of $28,000, so accurate prediction of customers likely to churn will be extremely valuable here.
+According to SyriaTel, the estimated lost profit due to churn is ~$240/customer and reaching out to a customer about to churn is ~⅓ effective, so the average profit from reaching out to a customer about to churn is ~$80.
+The cost of outreach is ~$20/customer.
+The cost of simply reaching out to all customers and retaining ⅓ of those about to churn would be a net loss of $28,000, so accurate prediction of customers likely to churn will be extremely valuable here.
 If one customer is correctly identified out of every four customers flagged for potential churn, this project will be net neutral.
 The model will seek a much higher bar than that, however, and will optimize for maximum profit.

+# Data
+SyriaTel provided a subset of customer data.
+It included: 1 geographical location, 3 area codes, 3333 total customers, and 486 churning customers, with a 14.5% churn rate.

 # Modeling